KourosZanbouri/LyapunovScheduler/README.md

 ### The Lyapunov Function: A Measure of Instability

-At its core is the **Lyapunov function**, which is a scalar value that represents the "energy" or "pressure" in a system.
+At its core is the **Lyapunov function**, a scalar value that represents the "energy" or "pressure" in a system.
 For a system to be stable, its energy should not increase over time.
 In a communication network, the system state is the set of all data queue backlogs, $Q(t)$.
 The Lyapunov function is defined as the sum of the squares of these backlogs:

 $$ L(Q(t)) = \frac{1}{2}\sum_{i} Q_{i}(t)^2 $$